naneri/newboiler/readme.md

 `docker-compose run --rm npm run dev`

 ## More
 If you want to use Redis - uncomment the lines in docker-compose.yml
+If you use newboiler on many projects - rename the `deploy` folder to a unique name, because containers will use the folder name as prefix and might conflict